 2) 2023 ESO External Engagement Webinar - System Operability Framework (SOF) Development, 27/04/2023 Faraday House, Warwick, UK.

-3) Technical report for the ESO covering WP1
+3) Technical report for the NESO covering WP1 and detailing the Impedance Margin Ratio

-4) IEEE Transactions on Power Systems publication: Impedance Margin Ratio: a New Metric for Small-Signal System Strength
+4) IEEE Transactions on Power Systems publication: Impedance Margin Ratio: a New Metrics for Small-Signal System Strength, URL: https://ieeexplore.ieee.org/document/10452832

-6) Method for evaluating short circuit contribution from IBRs shared with the ESO via recurring project progress review
+6) Theoretical evaluation to quantify short circuit contribution from IBRs shared to NESO via on-going progress meetings

 Lessons Learnt